UA3MQJ/Lola/LolaCompiler.md

 ```
 MODULE M (IN x: BIT; OUT y: BIT);
   REG z: BIT;
 BEGIN z := x + 1; y := z
 END M.
 ```

+image3.png

 Apart from parsing the source text and generating the tree, a primary task of module LSP is type checking.
 Every item and object has a data type, and for each operation the compatibility of the operand types must be verified and the result type determined.
 For relations the result type is always BIT.
-Checking for compatibility is done by CheckTypes(x, y, z) in expressions, and by CheckAssign(x, y) for assignments.
+Checking for compatibility is done by *CheckTypes(x, y, z)* in expressions, and by *CheckAssign(x, y)* for assignments.

 These two routines are relatively complex, althouth the rules are quite simple.
 A complication arises from the circumstance that the types of a varibale and the size (no. of elements) are stored in the